 Q: How does my client request a CRD from their IRA?

-The IRS may provide additional guidance regarding how to report these distributions on their taxes.
+The IRS provided guidance on how to report these distributions on their taxes.
+Refer to IRS Notice 2020-50.

 Q: If my client takes a CRD from a SIMPLE IRA during the first two years, is the 25% early distribution penalty waived?